History at KS3

-Students have three lessons of GCSE history per week.
+Students have two lessons of Edexcel GCSE History per week.
 There are three examinations which are taken in the summer of Year 11 and are worth 100% of the overall grade.
 They are structured as follows;

 Paper 1 (30%): Medicine in Britain (1250-Present), including a study on the British Sector of the Western Front (1914-18).

-This modules connected to this paper will be studied in year 9.
+This key topic connected to this paper will be studied in year 9.

 Paper 2 (40%): Early Elizabethan England (1558-88) and the American West (1835-95).

-The modules associated with this paper will be studied towards the end of year 9 and in year 10.
+The key topic associated with this paper will be studied towards the end of year 9 and in year 10.

-Studies in relation to this paper will be completed by December of the final year (11).
+Studies in relation to this paper will be completed in Year 11.